or-gottman/FG_Joystick/README.md

 * Note: Rather than 6400, you are free to choose any other available port on your machine.

 # The Joystick App
 While the FlightGear Simulator is loading, find the IPv4 Address of the computer running the simulator.
-On Windows machines you can do so by typing the "ipconfig" command in the commandline, on Linux and MacOS machines, type the "ifconfig" command in the terminal.
+On Windows machines you can do so by typing the "ipconfig" command in the commandline.
+On Linux and MacOS machines, by typing the "ifconfig" command in the terminal.
 When the loading has finished, open up the Joystick application and type in the IP Address and the port which you chose when setting up the simulator.
 Make sure you're on the same Wireless Network as the computer running the simulator.
 <p align="center">
    <img src="https://github.com/or-gottman/FG_Joystick/blob/master/app/src/main/AppIPPort.png" alt="Demo GIF"/>